tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The internal rate of return is the interest rate at which the project's cash flows equal the initial investment.
 It is a measure of the efficiency of a project's financing.
 The higher the IRR, the more efficient the financing.

 - The last step in the BRRRR method is to conduct a stress test on the entire project, which involves checking how the project will perform if some of your key assumptions were incorrect.
 This allows you to identify any weaknesses in your underwriting and correct them before moving forward.

-- The author advises being conservative when underwriting a property, especially when doing so for the first time.
-However, he also advises that people should be aggressive, especially when they don’t have much experience.

-- The author acquired the Apartments at Madison Barracks, which was in terrible condition.
-The building needed repairs, and the land needed work as well.
-However, it had a lot of potential, and the apartments were merged, which allowed the team to increase its capacity by 12 percent.
+- **asking better questions**
+  - creative finance investors often haven't asked enough about their sellers. they are more focus on closing the deals than they are on figuring out what the situation is for the seller.
+  - typically the questions is asked about house price, year built, vacancy rate, seller's motivation, etc...
+Sometimes, the sellers will give you these information on the first call, most of the times, they won't.
+People are naturally a little closed off, especially when talking to strangers on the phone.
+The longer you talk the more information you likely to gather.
+  - "catch me up to speed with everything".
+This is for the seller to present information so I can figure out whether I can help them.
+  - it's possible for the seller to say the exact opposite of what they told previously simply because they put up walls during a phone conversations; those walls tend to come down when you're face to face with a person

+- **common questions sellers ask**
+  - is it risky to have multiple loans?
+    - it doesn't matter if you have 2 loans, it matters if you're responsible for those loans
+  - what happens if the creative finance investors stop payment and the loan is still in the seller's name"
+    - that would be the best thing that could happen to the seller, as the seller would get the house back, even after the investor paid for the arrears, paid closing costs and put some cash in the pockets of the sellers.
+    - the seller and buyer will sign a piece of paper called a performance deed if the buyer don't perform or the investor is 30 days behind, the seller automatically get the deed back.
+  - is subject-to legal?
+    - yes, it's legal
+  - what happens if the market crash? where the investor owe the bank more than what the house worth?
+    - the investor don't buy the house based on the value of the house, but based on the cash flow it represents.
+    - the thing about 2008 (great financial crisis) is that even though the market crashed, the rental rates went up.
+The rental rates in the country haven't gone down in 30 years.
+  - what if the investor die or get abducted by aliens?
+    - the answer for this is performance deed again
+  - can the seller buy the house back from the investor?
+    - rarely, but most people don't want it back when the times come
+  - if the investor buy the house, can the seller stay in the house and rent it from the investor/buyer?
+    - no, because the rent is typically will be higher so the investor/buyer can make profit

 # multifamily millionaire model